Claude Proxy Configuration Reference

 neurolink proxy setup

-One-command setup: login + start proxy + configure Claude Code.
+One-command setup: login + install proxy service + configure Claude Code.

 | Flag | Alias | Type | Default | Description |